ludios/Desktopmagic/README.md

 You may want this instead of PIL's ImageGrab because:

-*	This takes a screenshot of all monitors.
+*	Desktopmagic can take a screenshot of all monitors.
+You can:

+	*	Take a screenshot of the entire virtual screen.

+	*	Take a screenshot of the entire virtual screen, split into separate PIL Images.

+	*	Take a screenshot of just one display.

+	*	Take a screenshot of an arbitrary region of the virtual screen.

+	(See below)

 *	PIL leaks memory if you try to take a screenshot when the workstation is locked (as of 2011-01).